sandiegodata/ipydoc/README.md

-ipydoc -- a Docker system for multi-user IPython
+ipydoc -- Docker for multi-user IPython
 ==============

 This is very, very alpha code for creating a network of Docker containers that will spawn an IPython container